 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hermanville is worth considering.

-Being a small town, Hermanville does not have a public transit system used by locals to get to and from work.
+Hermanville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Hermanville are slightly less educated than the national average of 21.84% for the average city or town: 13.39% of adults in Hermanville have a bachelor's degree or advanced degree
+The percentage of adults in Hermanville with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.39% of adults in Hermanville have a bachelor's degree or advanced degree.

 The per capita income in Hermanville in 2022 was $13,154, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $52,616 for a family of four.